-3.1 Socio - Demographic Characteristics of the Respondents
+7.1 Socio - Demographic Characteristics of the Respondents

 The socio-demographic characteristics of the respondents studied were sex, age, education and marital status.
-The findings indicate that about 79.0% (79) of interviewed respondents were female and the rest were male.
-Reason behind gender imbalance is that majority of PSSN households were headed by women.
+The findings indicated that about 79.0% (79) of interviewed respondents were female.
+The reason for gender imbalance is that majority of PSSN households were headed by women.
 Furthermore, the mean age for all the respondents was 53.45±11.69 years as illustrated in Figure 3 which implies that majority of PSSN beneficiaries was in old age category.